iov-one/iov-core/docs/ARCHITECTURE.md

 manipulation.
 In order to find the right case, you need to know if a type is immutable or not.

-* **immutable types:** primitives (string, number, boolean, null, undefined, symbol), ReadonlyArray of immutable type
+* **immutable types:** primitives (string, number, boolean, null, undefined, symbol), ReadonlyArray of immutable type, ReadonlyDate
-* **mutable types:** TypedArrays, Arrays, other objects, classes, ReadonlyArray of mutable type
+* **mutable types:** TypedArrays, Arrays, Date, other objects, classes, ReadonlyArray of mutable type,

 #### Re-assignable members (no readonly keyword)